x509-hbs/draft-x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 # SLH-DSA Signatures in PKIX

 SLH-DSA is a digital signature scheme built upon hash functions.
-The security of SLH-DSA relies on the presumed diffculty of finding preimages for hash functions as well as several related properties of the same hash functions.
+The security of SLH-DSA relies on the presumed difficulty of finding preimages for hash functions as well as several related properties of the same hash functions.

 Signatures are used in a number of different ASN.1 structures.
 As shown in the ASN.1 representation from {{!RFC5280}} below, in an X.509 certificate, a signature is encoded with an algorithm identifier in the signatureAlgorithm attribute and a signatureValue attribute that contains the actual signature.